-For over a year now I’ve been collecting landscapes in jars using analog double exposures—in this project I have realized a childish dream.
-I play with the idea of being an ambitious collector; conserving my environments into a large personal collection.
-Most landscapes are from where I grew up, on the countryside in the south of Finland, where my roots still lie.
-Separation anxiety to my childhood is simply what absorbed me into this project.
+For a year Relander has been double exposing landscapes into mason jars, this to realize a childish dream.
+He play with the idea of being an ambitious collector conserving his environments into a large personal collection.
+Most landscapes are from where he grew up, on the countryside in south of Finland, where Relander's roots still lie.
+After becoming father separation anxiety to his own childhood absorbed him into this project.

-With analog multiple exposures I’m able to manipulate my photographs in-camera—this project was not created or manipulated in an external software such as Photoshop.
-All double exposures are shot on medium format film that I develop and scan myself.
-I print pigment prints on museum quality paper, these are available in limited editions.
+With analog multiple exposures Relander is able to manipulate his film in-camera—this project was not created or manipulated in an external software such as Photoshop.
+All double exposures are exposed on medium format film that Relander develop and scan himself.

-Jarred & Displaced is an ongoing project, this is my first installment.
+Jarred & Displaced is an ongoing project, this is Relander's first installment.

-EDIT: Prints are not put into physical jars.
-Neither manipulated in Photoshop nor darkroom; all works are in-camera exposed twice on the same negative.
+Important note: Prints are not put into physical jars.
+Neither manipulated in Photoshop nor darkroom; all works are in-camera exposed on the same negative.

 Limited edition prints are available on request.
 Pigment prints on German Etching paper (310g).